 Comprised of 99 Articles and 173 Recitals, the GDPR is a combination of generic principles and specific guidelines designed to cover every possible situation involving personal data.

 The GDPR takes effect on May 25, 2018.
 While that may sound like ample time to prepare your compliance strategy, anyone who deals with PCI-DSS compliance or has suffered through the migration to EMV compliant payment cards will tell you that compliance with comprehensive new regulations takes longer than you initially expect.

 My exploration of the GDPR’s impact on remote control software is by no means a comprehensive analysis of each regulation and requirement, but rather an overview of the subject for anyone who uses remote control software in their business or commercial life.

-For a comprehensive guide to aligning your remote access solution with the General Data Protection Regulation, check out our latest white paper "Making Remote Support GDPR Compliant: A Complete Guide."
+For a comprehensive guide to aligning your remote access solution with the General Data Protection Regulation, check out our free eBook "The Essential Guide to GDPR Compliant Remote Access."